bie7u/football_website/README.md

  - ### Set today and live matches:
 &emsp; This feature use a django_celery_beat, htmx, and pymessenger2 (to connect with messenger and set bot).
 The page have a special subpage "NA ŻYWO" in which automatically add a today matches.
 If the match start, there set to 'live' using celery beat.
 Any users can send a actual result of match using messenger.
 Enough write any message and messenger bot automatically send a link with edit result request.
 When user send a 'live' result of match.
 Admin or Editor must accept a request in special menu.
 Subpage 'NA ŻYWO' use a htmx to auto refresh result and minute of match.

-    WARNING: Live matches can not working correctly, because heroku is on free version and not give oportunity to 'celery beat' to 'beat' every time.

 https://user-images.githubusercontent.com/83407728/169329407-4ea502c2-11d5-4105-b5db-31173ef60bc3.mp4